 Pegging helps control inflation by anchoring the local currency to the stable USD, indirectly influencing price stability

-The method of pegging local Gulf Cooperation Council (GCC) currencies to the dollar has been around for a long time.
-Saudi Arabia and the United Arab Emirates, for example, have been pegged to the US dollar since January 1978 and June 1986.
-While this has been going on for a long time, the complexities of the UAE's future must be considered, especially in light of the country's growing economy.
+The US Dollar peg is a fixed exchange rate system wherein the local currency, in this case, the UAE Dirham, is tied to the US Dollar at a specific rate.
+Since 1978, the UAE Dirham has been pegged to the US Dollar at a rate of 3.67 AED to 1 USD.
+This pegging mechanism ensures stability in international trade and investments and encourages foreign investors to participate in the UAE's thriving economy.
 Some studies in 2018 concluded that it was time to reconsider the dollar's peg, assess the volatility, and move on.
-The key explanation for the peg is that oil exports are traded in USD, making oil-related transactions more convenient and thus helping to stabilize the UAE economy.
+The fundamental explanation for the peg is that oil exports are traded in USD, making oil-related transactions more convenient and thus helping to stabilize the UAE economy.